patrikx3/gitlist/INSTALL.md

 # GitList Installation
 * Download GitList from [https://github.com/patrikx3/gitlist/releases](https://github.com/patrikx3/gitlist/releases/) and decompress to your `/var/www/gitlist` folder, or anywhere else you want to place GitList.
 * Rename the `config.example.ini-example` file to `config.ini`.
 * Open up the `config.ini` and configure your installation.
-You'll have to provide where your repositories are located and the base GitList URL (in our case, http://localhost/gitlist).
+You'll have to provide where your repositories are located and the base GitList URL.
 * Create the cache folder and give read/write permissions to your web server user:

 ```